BoothGA/IntroToProg-Python/README.md

 # IntroToProg-Python
-This repository will be sued for reviewing homework files.
+This repository will be used for reviewing homework files.